Advancing High-Resolution Video-Language Representation with Large-Scale Video Transcriptions: Dataset

 \subsection{Video Collection}

 We choose YouTube as the video resource since it covers diverse categories of videos uploaded by different users, ranging from documentary films by professional TV channels to everyday vlogs by ordinary users.
 To cover more topics, we start from several official topics of YouTube videos.
-To ensure the high quality of videos as well as better alignment of video and transcription, we search on the YouTube website and a video analysis website \footnote{https://socialblade.com/youtube/} to find popular YouTube channels, such as BBC Earth, National Geography, etc. Videos in these channels and videos appeared in YouTube-8M \cite{abu2016youtube} and YT-Temporal-180M \cite{zellers2021merlot} make up a list of 14 million videos.
+To ensure the high quality of videos as well as better alignment of video and transcription, we search on the YouTube website and a video analysis website \footnote{\url{https://socialblade.com/youtube/}} to find popular YouTube channels, such as BBC Earth, National Geography, etc. Videos in these channels and videos appeared in YouTube-8M \cite{abu2016youtube} and YT-Temporal-180M \cite{zellers2021merlot} make up a list of 14 million videos.
 We only keep videos with subtitles and 720p resolution.
 We then limit the time length of each category to 30K hours to avoid long tail.
-Finally, we obtain 3.1M videos in total with high-quality and distributed in 15 categories in balance (as in Figure \ref{fig:dataset_balance}).
+We only download videos with English transcripts.
+Finally, we obtain 3.3 million videos in total with high-quality and distributed in 15 categories in balance (as in Figure \ref{fig:dataset_balance}).